Edith Windsor: United States v. Windsor

 In 2010 Windsor filed a lawsuit against the federal government in the U.S. District Court for the Southern District of New York, seeking a refund because DOMA singled out legally married same-sex couples for "differential treatment compared to other similarly situated couples without justification."
 In 2012, Judge Barbara S. Jones ruled that Section 3 of DOMA was unconstitutional under the due process guarantees of the Fifth Amendment and ordered the federal government to issue the tax refund, including interest.
 The U.S. Second Circuit Court of Appeals affirmed in a 2–1 decision later in 2012.

-The U.S. Supreme Court heard oral arguments in the case in March 2013, and on 26 June of that year issued a 5–4 decision affirming that Section 3 of DOMA was unconstitutional "as a deprivation of the liberty of the person protected by the Fifth Amendment."
+The U.S. Supreme Court heard oral arguments in the case in March 2013, and on June 26 of that year issued a 5–4 decision affirming that Section 3 of DOMA was unconstitutional "as a deprivation of the liberty of the person protected by the Fifth Amendment."

 Recognition

 Windsor was honored by the National Computing Conference in 1987 as a "pioneer in operating systems".

 On Windsor's 70th birthday in 1999, the Edie Windsor Fund for Old Lesbians was gifted to Windsor by Spyer and their friends.
 It is maintained and administered by Open Meadows Foundation, and provides grants to projects for and by older lesbians.

 A 2009 documentary, Edie & Thea: A Very Long Engagement, by Susan Muska and Greta Olfsdottir, documents Windsor and Spyer's life and wedding.
 The DVD of the film contains a full-length interview with Justice Harvey Brownstone, the Canadian judge who officiated at the Windsor/Spyer wedding.

 She was the grand marshal of the 2013 New York City LGBT Pride March.

 She was a runner-up, to Pope Francis, for 2013 Time Person of the Year.

 Windsor was honored as The New Jewish Home's Eight Over Eighty Gala 2014 honoree.

 On May 22, 2014, she received an honorary Doctorate of Humane Letters from Johns Hopkins University.

 In June 2014 Windsor traveled back to Toronto, the city where she married Thea Spyer, to receive an award at WorldPride.
 While in Toronto she appeared on the CTV Television Network's national morning show, Canada AM, with Harvey Brownstone, the Toronto judge who officiated at her wedding.

 On June 26, 2014, Windsor was featured on Logo TV's 2014 LOGO Trailblazers.

 In 2016, Lesbians Who Tech initiated the Edie Windsor Coding Scholarship Fund.

+In 2017, the Midtown SAGE Center for LGBT seniors in Manhattan was renamed as The Edie Windsor SAGE Center in New York City.

 In 2018, a block of South 13th Street in Philadelphia was designated as Edie Windsor Way.

 In June 2019, Windsor was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, while the Wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.